bennyfreemantle/100DaysOfCode/README.md

 **Today's Progress**: The JavaScript DOM

 **Thoughts:** The DOM is a JavaScript object representation of HTML, and not the HTML itself.
 It can be manipulated in many ways.
 Reading, writing, adding & deleting elements.
+Can start to fully see the power JavaScript has outside of just the console.

 ## Key Concepts